 - Learning Outcomes

-- Design and execute experiments using contemporary biochemical techniques
+- Design and execute experiments to study cellular responses using contemporary biochemical techniques